yudidwisaputra71/streamtfhd/README.md

 curl -s -o quick-setup-and-installation.sh https://raw.githubusercontent.com/yudidwisaputra71/streamtfhd/refs/heads/main/quick-setup-and-installation.sh && chmod +x quick-setup-and-installation.sh && sudo ./quick-setup-and-installation.sh
 ```

+*Notes: It will ask you a password of your account if you run it as user, but not if you run it as superuser.*

+When you run that command, the installer will ask you a host for the app.
+Fill it with your domain (if you're using domain name), or just an ip address of your host or server if you are not using domain.
+The prompt will looks like this:
+> Enter the host that will you use for this app :

+After that, the installer will ask you a port, the port is used to run the app.
+If you want to use default port of HTTP server, use port `80`, or you can use any other port as long the port is not used by other.
+The prompt will looks like this:
+> Enter the port that will you use for this app :

+After you input the host and port, the installer will configure all needed things and will install the app to the system by itself.

+After the configuration and installation finish, you can access the app through `http://your-host` if you use port `80`, or `http://your-host:your-port` if you're using custom port.

 *Notes: The automatic setup and installation script does not support SSL/TLS right now.
 If you want to use SSL/TLS, use manual setup and installation instead, or setup it manually alongside automatic setup and installation.*

 *Notes: If you use automatic setup and installation, the database, database user, and password is "streamtfhd".*